MartijnNieuwenhuizen/personal-playground/todoist-task-optimizer/README.md

 But the big surprise here is that the AI understands the generated code very well.
 And is able to modify this without any issues.
 Therefore, this is a very powerful tool if the code isn't doesn't have to be changed by a developer.

+### Approach

+- Write prompt
+- Accept all suggestion without review
+- Validate the changes work
+- If not, send errormessage as prompt and repeat

 (AI is taking over again).

 ## Introduction